Homology reveals significant anisotropy in the cosmic microwave background: Results: Topological characteristics of subsets of

 \subsubsection{Significance of combined thresholds and resolutions}

-Table~\ref{tab:tempNpipe} presents the $p$-values from the $\chi^2$ statistics for $\relBetti{0}$, $\relBetti{1}$, and $\relEuler$ for the \npipe dataset. $\relEuler$ is the alternating sum of the Betti numbers, and indicates the Euler characteristic of the excursion set relative to the mask.
-The $p$-values for the \ffp dataset based on \texttt{SMICA} maps are presented in the Appendix in Table~\ref{tab:ffp}.
-The first seven rows in the tables present the $p$-values combining different thresholds for a given resolution, accounting for multiple testing at different thresholds.
-For both the datasets, the $p$-values are consistent with the graphs, broadly indicating similar properties.
-For experiments where the variance is computed separately for the hemispheres, there are significant deviation between data and model around a degree at $FWHM = 80'$ for all the topological quantities.
-In addition, $\relBetti{0}$ exhibits differences for a range of scales $FWHM = 80', 160', 320'$, with $\relBetti{1}$ also exhibiting mild differences.
-In contrast the experiments with common variance exhibit departure between the data and model in the southern hemisphere at scales of $5$ degrees and larger.
-The differences are most evident in the number of loops, which also affects the $\relEuler$.
+Table~\ref{tab:tempNpipe} presents the $p$ values from the $\chi^2$ statistics for $\relBetti{0}$, $\relBetti{1}$, and $\relEuler$ for the \npipe dataset. $\relEuler$ is the alternating sum of the Betti numbers, and indicates the Euler characteristic of the excursion set relative to the mask.
+The $p$ values for the \ffp dataset based on \texttt{SMICA} maps are presented in the Appendix in Table~\ref{tab:ffp}.
+The first seven rows in the tables present the $p$ values combining different thresholds for a given resolution, accounting for multiple testing at different thresholds.
+For both the datasets, the $p$ values are consistent with the graphs, broadly indicating similar properties.
+For experiments in which the variance was computed separately for the hemispheres, there is a significant deviation between the data and the model approximately at a degree scale, at $FWHM = 80'$, for all the topological quantities.
+In addition, $\relBetti{0}$ exhibits differences for a range of scales at $FWHM = 80', 160', \text{and } 320'$, with $\relBetti{1}$ also displaying mild differences.
+In contrast, the experiments with common variance exhibit a departure between the data and the model in the southern hemisphere at scales of $5$ degrees and larger.
+The difference is most evident in the number of loops, which also affects the $\relEuler$.
 However, we also note the deviant behavior of $\relBetti{0}$ at $FWHM = 320'$ in the northern hemisphere.

-To account for multiple testing at various resolutions, the last entry in the tables present the summary $p$-values combining all the tested thresholds and resolutions.
-For the experiments with the variance computed separately for the different hemispheres, the summary $p$-values present significant evidence for non-random deviation for all the topological descriptors in the northern hemisphere.
-Similarly for the experiments with a common variance computed from the full sky, the southern hemisphere indicates non-random discrepancy between the data and the model for all the topological descriptors, which is mild for $\relBetti{0}$, but significant for $\relBetti{1}$ and $\relEuler$.
+To account for multiple testing at various resolutions, the last entry in the tables presents the summary $p$ values combining all the tested thresholds and resolutions.
+For the experiments in which the variance was computed separately for different hemispheres, the summary $p$ values present significant evidence for nonrandom deviation for all the topological descriptors in the northern hemisphere.
+Similarly, for the experiments with a common variance computed from the full sky, the southern hemisphere indicates nonrandom discrepancy between the data and the model for all the topological descriptors, which is mild for $\relBetti{0}$ but significant for $\relBetti{1}$ and $\relEuler$.